juliocesar1235/get-lasered/README.md

 Get laseres is an FPS shooter game, right now it looks more like a technical demo ;O

-Using threejs library with webpack to run the game in a server with all the dependencies
+Using threejs library with webpack to run the game in a server with all the dependencies packed in the node_modules

 ## installation
 Install npm v8.11.0 and node v16.16.0